justinethier/cyclone/docs/api/cyclone/concurrent.md

 # Concurrency Library

-The `(cyclone concurrent)` library makes it easier to write concurrent programs using Cyclone.
+The `(cyclone concurrent)` library makes it easier to write concurrent programs using Cyclone, and complements the lower-level multithreading support provided by [SRFI 18](../srfi/18.md).

-This library complements the multithreading support provided by [SRFI 18](../srfi/18.md).
+Much of the API is based on, or inspired by, similar constructs from Clojure.

 ## Index